Nurture Passive Candidates to Overcome Bad Timing

 6. Be ready to create a position

 What would it take to create a position for a superstar candidate?
 Consult your hiring managers.
-Flesh this out in your hiring plan.
-Document it in your workflow.
-Have a job requisition ready to go.
+Flesh this out in your hiring plan and document it in your workflow.
+Have a job requisition ready to go, for instance.
 This is the best way to force the timing for a prize catch.

 Your ATS works for passive candidates too!

-Use your ATS to create checklists for nurturing tasks.
-Document email and text conversations.
-Use merge fields to personalize emails.
-Master boolean searching.
-Share feedback with your team.
+Above all, use your ATS to create checklists for nurturing tasks.
+For example, document email and text conversations, use merge fields to personalize emails and master boolean searching.

 Simplify HR management today.